WackyModer/WackyModer/README.md

+## I will be inactive for about a month due to an IRL situation.

 ### Hello!

 I am a 15 (may be out of date) year old developer from Washington state (Northwest corner of the "main US" area)